-- iPad or Mac.
-Swift Playgrounds requires iPad devices running iPadOS 13 or later, or Mac devices running macOS 10.15.3 or later.
-It's best if each person has their own device, but they can also share and code together. - Swift Playgrounds app.
+- iPad.
+Swift Playgrounds requires a 64-bit iPad with iOS 10 or later, or iPadOS 13.
+This includes iPad mini 2 or later, iPad Air or later, or iPad Pro.
+It's great if each person has their own device to code, but we understand that always isn't the case.
+Working in pairs to code is a great way learn build collaboration skills. - Swift Playgrounds app.
 Download Swift Playgrounds > - Everyone Can Code Puzzles.
 This book will guide participants through activities in the Build a Project and Quiz Your Friends modules.
 Download Everyone Can Code Puzzles >